 No Displacement

 All existing tenants will always be able to stay at Woodland Park.
-They will be relocated to other Woodland Park units during construction and have the guaranteed right to return to the newly constructed replacement units at their same rent-stabilized rents.
+They will be relocated to other Woodland Park units during construction and have the right to remain at their same rent-stabilized rents.

 Preserve Housing Affordability + Stability

-Our plan will contain 26% deed-restricted rent-controlled units, replacing all existing rent-controlled units one-for-one, to preserve the rent stabilization program, ensure housing stability for future tenants, and lock-in the below-market rents of our existing tenants.
+Our plan will replace all existing rent-controlled units one-for-one, to preserve the rent stabilization program, ensure housing stability for future tenants, and lock-in the below-market rents of our existing tenants.

 Community Informed Plans